The cost of designing a website depends on the size of your project, and whether you hire a web design professional or go DIY

 Regardless of the type of business you own, all websites involve similar types of costs.

 We’ve broken down some typical costs for different types of websites below.
 Note that web design prices vary, so you should take these figures as guidelines rather than as gospel.
 For example, if you intend to manage content creation and site maintenance in-house, you can cut your running costs by quite a bit.
+Don’t forget that website builders like Wix let you create stunning websites for free.
+Read more about Wix here.

 |Site Type||Microsites||Small Websites (with very little custom functionality)||Custom-Built Websites|